abdulvaris02/My_mastermind/README.md

 ## Usage
 gcc -o my_mastermind my_mastermind.c
-./my_mastermind -c "sectret code" -t "number of attempts" //(by default: t = 10, if you do not give secret code, the programm will generate it byself)
+./my_mastermind -c "sectret code" -t "number of attempts" //(by default: t = 10, if you do not give secret code, the programm will generate it)

 ### The Core Team
 Xusanov Abduvoris